Rotation length: 6-12 weeks

 BC’s Prosecution Service (Regional and CASP Rotations)

-The emphasis in this rotation is on criminal law and prosecution.
-Rotations with BC’s Prosecution service may be undertaken at most Crown Counsel offices in the province of British Columbia.
+The emphasis in BC Prosecution Service (BCPS) rotations is on criminal law and prosecution.
+Rotations may take place at most Regional BCPS offices in the province.

-- Attend Provincial court and assume conduct in Traffic Court, JP Court, Remand Court, Youth Court and Trial Courts.
-Responsibilities may include conducting or assisting in the conduct of sentencing matters, court applications, bail hearings, preliminary hearings, and trial matters (including witness interviews and trial preparation).
-All appearances will be supervised by Crown Counsel; and
+- Attend Provincial Court and assume conduct in Traffic Court, JP Court, Remand Court, Youth Court and Trial Courts including conducting or assisting in the conduct of sentencing matters, court applications, bail hearings, preliminary hearings, and trial matters (including witness interviews and trial preparation);

-The Criminal Appeals and Special Prosecutions (CASP) offices of the BC Prosecution Service serves the entire province.
+The BCPS Criminal Appeals and Special Prosecutions (CASP) offices serve the entire province.
 CASP operations include:

 - Conducting indictable appeals in the B.C.
 Court of Appeal and Supreme Court of Canada;